awslabs/mountpoint-s3-csi-driver/README.md

 * Bug or vulnerability fixes will be released as a `PATCH` update.

 Monthly releases will contain at minimum a `MINOR` version bump, even if the content would normally be treated as a `PATCH` version.

+### Unstable Releases

+Unstable versions (i.e., `beta`, `alpha`, or `rc`) are for testing purposes only and should not be used in production environments or with valuable data.
+The security of these releases is not guaranteed.
+Use unstable versions at your own risk.

 ## Support